Total Phalloplasty Stage 3 Penile Prosthesis Implantation

 There is no maximum amount of time you can wait between Stage 1 & 2 or Stage 2 & 3 but the minimum is 90 days between each.

-Often, the doctor has patients wait much longer than three months for softening of scars which results in a better final solution.
+Often, the doctor has patients wait much longer than three months (six months or more) for softening of scars which results in a better final solution.

 Cost of a penile implant prosthesis is never included in the surgical fee because it varies according to brand, model, type and size that the patient chooses.